 Significant savings in Cardiff

 Tongwynlais Primary School, a 213-pupil school just north of Cardiff, had solar panels fitted in January 2019.
 Eight months on, their saving has been so significant, it could pay for almost 9,000 exercise books!
-As well as the financial rewards, the solar panels have been an invaluable visual aid in teaching children about the environment.
+As well as financial rewards, the solar panels have been an invaluable visual aid in teaching children about the environment.

 Tongwynlais is one of nine schools in Cardiff who have used Ineco Energy to install solar panels.
 Collectively they’ve saved over £40,000 in the first three quarters of 2019.

-To benefit from solar energy in your school, please see our schools page on how Ineco Energy can help you to make the switch to solar.
+To benefit from solar energy in your school, please see our schools page on how Ineco Energy can help you to make the positive switch to solar.